sosia-dev/sosia/docs/tutorial/usage.rst

 Finding matches
 ---------------

-The final step is to filter the candidates from the search group.
+The next step is to filter the candidates.
 Depending on the search paratmers, `sosia` searches for authors who are mainly active in the same field, started around the same time, have a similar number of publications, have a similar number of coauthors, and have been cited about equally often.

 .. code-block:: python

-    >>> stefano.find_matches(verbose=True)
+    >>> stefano.filter_candidates(verbose=True)
     Filtering 772 candidates...
     Downloading information for 772 candidates...
     100%|████████████████████████████████████████████████████████████████████████████████████| 8/8 [02:07<00:00,  9.58s/it]